Coaches tout new rules regarding NFL underclassmen scouting

 TAMPA, Fla.
-(AP) — Alabama coach Nick Saban and Clemson coach Dabo Swinney say new rules regarding how NFL teams can evaluate underclassmen should provide players with better information on whether to go pro.
+(AP) — Alabama coach Nick Saban and Clemson coach Dabo Swinney are hopeful that new rules regarding how NFL teams can evaluate underclassmen will provide players better information on whether to go pro.

 The American Football Coaches Association and the NFL reached an agreement last year that allows underclassmen who are returning for another season of college football to participate in pro days at their schools.
 That will allow scouts and coaches to begin the evaluation process earlier.
 Each school is allowed to have five underclassmen participate, though it can request to have more.